widmogrod/zf2-assetic-module/docs/tips.md

 - Turning off filters which have names prepended with question mark (`?`).
 Thanks to that you can, for example, disable the JS minify tool and have more readable code during development.
 - The collection of assets won't be combined to one file.
 Thanks to that:
   - You can quickly find which line is causing trouble.
-  - Changing one file will cause to update only this one file.
+  - Changing one file will not cause an asset rebuild [since they aren't combined].

 **Setting `buildOnRequest` option to `true` will enable:**

-- Changes in assets will cause build of this asset on every browser request.
+- Changes in assets will cause a rebuild on every browser request.
 No need to do it manually.
-- Every asset is seen as separate file, thanks to this, change in one file will cause update only of this file.
+- Every asset is seen as separate file, thanks to this, change in one file will cause a rebuild of this asset only.

 ### Production

 Production environment is characterized by stable code.
 No one edits/builds code on production, right? ;)

-Fallowing settings help you with this task.
+The following settings help you achieve this task.

 ```
 return array(